-from Ozempic by turning it into an obesity drug.
-If Novo could firmly associate its drug with weight loss, and obtain regulatory approval for that indication, it could expand the market for Ozempic and have an endless supply of potential customers that far exceeded any profits it would see from Ozempic's use as a diabetes medication.

-- 112. Novo had already worked to have obesity classified as a disease, but creating and expanding the market for its weight-loss drugs required a multiprong approach.
+- 110. Even though it was only approved for diabetes, Novo sought to maximize its profits from Ozempic by turning it into an obesity drug.
+If Novo could firmly associate its drug with weight loss, and obtain regulatory approval for that indication, it could expand the market for Ozempic and have an endless supply of potential customers that far exceeded any profits it would see from Ozempic's use as a diabetes medication. - 111.
+Novo had already worked to have obesity classified as a disease, but creating and expanding the market for its weight-loss drugs required a multiprong approach.
 First, Novo flooded the medical community with money in an effort to change the medical consensus as it relates to treating obesity.
-This included, among other things, direct payments to physicians, involvement in advocacy organizations, funding research, promoting articles in well-respected journals, and controlling key opinion leaders. - 113.
+This included, among other things, direct payments to physicians, involvement in advocacy organizations, funding research, promoting articles in well-respected journals, and controlling key opinion leaders. - 112.
 As discussed below, Novo used the power of algorithms and machine-learning to target physicians and change prescribing behavior.
-Novo's efforts included undercutting the well-established health guidance that diet and exercise are key to a healthy weight loss and ultimately sustaining a health weight and pushing in its place a pharmaceutical intervention as the primary treatment option. - 114.
+Novo's efforts included undercutting the well-established health guidance that diet and exercise are key to a healthy weight loss and ultimately sustaining a health weight and pushing in its place a pharmaceutical intervention as the primary treatment option. - 113.
 Novo invested billions in marketing Ozempic and its other GLP-1 RAs to push them into the cultural zeitgeist and position them as wonder drugs for weight loss.
-Although Wegovy was approved for weight loss in 2021, much of Defendants' marketing of their GLP-1RA drugs included off-label marketing, pushing drugs for weight loss when it was never approved for such an indication. - 115.
-Ozempic's high cost, and the barriers to consumers' access to the drug, presented substantial hurdles to Novo's ability to profit on its GLP-1 RA drugs.
+Although Wegovy was approved for weight loss in 2021, much of Defendants' marketing of their GLP-1RA drugs included off-label marketing, pushing drugs for weight loss when they were not approved for such an indication.

+114. Ozempic's high cost, and the barriers to consumers' access to the drug, presented substantial hurdles to Novo's ability to profit on its GLP-1 RA drugs.
 Therefore, Novo invested millions to ensure that potential customers had easy access to its drugs.
 For example, Novo first partnered with and then directly invested in well-known telemedicine company Noom, ensuring that consumers could purchase Ozempic and other GLP-1 RAs without having to visit a doctor.
 The key qualifying factors for Wegovy, BMI and an additional confounding health factor, are especially vulnerable to manipulation in the telemedicine context.

-2023, resulting in shortages.
+115. Sales of Novo's GLP-1 RAs Ozempic and Wegovy grew exponentially in 2022 and 2023, resulting in shortages.
 In the first six months of 2023, sales of Wegovy soared 344% in the U.S. to nearly \$1.7 billion, while sales of Ozempic jumped 50% to more than \$3.7 Billion.
-Billion.
-The number of prescriptions reached what was, at that time, an all-time high of 373,000 in one week in February of 2023, with more than half of those being new prescriptions.
-In June 2023, it was reported that new prescriptions for Ozempic had surged by 140 percent from the prior year.
-The latest data shows that between January 2021 and December 2023 prescriptions for semaglutide soared over 442%.
-A 2024 study found that 1 in 8 adults in the United states has taken Ozempic or another GLP-1RA drug.
+86 The number of prescriptions reached what was, at that time, an all-time high of 373,000 in one week in February of 2023, with more than half of those being new prescriptions.
+87 In June 2023, it was reported that new prescriptions for Ozempic had surged by 140 percent from the prior year.
+88 The latest data shows that between January 2021 and December 2023 prescriptions for semaglutide soared over 442%.
+89 A 2024 study found that 1 in 8 adults in the United states has taken Ozempic